Thomas J. Ullom, Founder

 The problem usually isn't the strategy

-It’s the misalignment, the dynamics, the ambiguity—the human factors strategy alone can’t fix.
+It’s the misalignment, the dynamics, and the ambiguity.
+These are the human factors strategy alone can’t fix.

-It’s the misalignment, the dynamics, the ambiguity—the human factors strategy alone can’t fix.
+It’s the misalignment, the dynamics, and the ambiguity.
+These are the human factors strategy alone can’t fix.

-I work with individuals and organizations to understand what’s actually going on—and help them move forward.
+I work with individuals and organizations to move beyond surface symptoms, understand what’s actually going on, and move forward.

 Maybe it's been clear for a while.
 A team that isn't clicking.
 A leader who's lost their edge.
 An organization moving but not forward.
-Or maybe it's quieter than that — a growing sense that what got you here won't get you where you need to go.
+Or maybe it’s quieter than that.
+A growing sense that the way things are will no longer carry you forward.
 And for some, the struggle is even closer—feeling stuck, uncertain, or alone in the middle of it all.

 What's harder than knowing something is wrong is finding someone who actually understands what you're facing.
 Someone who won't hand you a framework and call it a solution.

 From there, change isn’t about insight alone.
-It’s about honesty, and the steady discipline of doing things differently over time.
+It’s about honesty, aligned action, and the steady discipline of doing things differently over time.
+That’s what creates change that lasts.

 As a former federal law enforcement officer and government executive, I spent three decades working alongside people navigating some of the most complex, high-stakes human situations imaginable.
 Over time, one thing became clear: the hardest problems were rarely technical.
 They were human.

-If you’re looking for someone who will listen closely, help surface what’s really going on, and work with you to figure out what comes next—that’s what this work is about.
+If you’re looking for someone who will listen closely, help surface what’s really going on, and stay with the conversation until a way forward becomes clear, this is the work I do.

 People and organizations rarely struggle from lack of effort.
 More often, they’re stuck in patterns that no longer work—unclear direction, misalignment, hesitation in the moments that matter, and inconsistency in how decisions are made and actions are taken.